How we built Townie – an app that generates fullstack apps

 JP Posma on

-Townie has been completed redesigned in the past couple weeks.
+Townie has been completely redesigned in the past couple weeks.
 It’s seriously good at writing fullstack apps.
 This is the post about how I prototyped this new version of Townie a couple weeks ago.

 The redesigned Townie, currently in beta at val.town/townie.